Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Trade-offs in Dynamic Query Evaluation

-Theorem~\ref{thm:main_dynamic} recovers prior work on conjunctive~\cite{Nikolic:SIGMOD:18}, free-connex \cite{Idris:dynamic:SIGMOD:2017}, and q-hierarchical~\cite{BerkholzKS17} queries by setting $\eps = 1$ (Figure~\ref{fig:tradeoffs}).
-For general hierarchical queries, our approach then achieves the same complexities as prior work on conjunctive queries.
-For free-connex queries, we obtain linear-time preprocessing and update and constant-time delay since $\fw = 1$ and $\dfw \in \{0,1\}$.
+Theorem~\ref{thm:main_dynamic} recovers prior work on conjunctive queries~\cite{Nikolic:SIGMOD:18}, free-connex acyclic queries\cite{Idris:dynamic:SIGMOD:2017}, and q-hierarchical queries~\cite{BerkholzKS17} by setting $\eps = 1$ (Figure~\ref{fig:tradeoffs_3_dim} right).
+For hierarchical queries in general, our approach achieves the same complexities as prior work on conjunctive queries when restricted to hierarchical queries.
+For free-connex queries, we obtain linear-time preprocessing and update and constant-time delay since $\fw = 1$ (Proposition~\ref{prop:free-connex_static_one}) and then $\dfw \in \{0,1\}$ (Proposition~\ref{prop:width_delta_inequal}) for these queries.
 For q-hierarchical queries, we obtain linear-time preprocessing and constant-time update and delay since $\fw = 1$ and $\dfw = 0$.
 Existing maintenance approaches, e.g, classical first-order IVM~\cite{Chirkova:Views:2012:FTD} and higher-order recursive IVM~\cite{DBT:VLDBJ:2014}, DynYannakakis~\cite{Idris:dynamic:SIGMOD:2017}, and F-IVM~\cite{Nikolic:SIGMOD:18}, can achieve constant delay for general hierarchical queries yet after at least linear-time updates.
-Figure~\ref{fig:venn_diagrams} depicts the relationship of our results in Theorems~\ref{thm:main_static} and \ref{thm:main_dynamic} with prior results.
+The {right Venn diagram in Figure~\ref{fig:venn_diagrams}} relates Theorem~\ref{thm:main_dynamic} with prior results.